MathavanPandi/Power-BI-Dashboards/Mizaj Sales Dashboard/README.md

-# Business Insights 360 Power BI Project
+# 📊 Mizaj Sales Dashboard

-Welcome to the Business Insights 360 Power BI project repository! 🚀
+Welcome to the Mizaj Sales Dashboard project repository! 🚀

 ## Overview
-Business Insights 360 is a comprehensive Power BI dashboard designed to empower AtliQ Hardware with actionable insights across Finance, Sales, Marketing, and Supply Chain.
+Mizaj Sales Dashboard is a comprehensive Power BI dashboard designed to empower Mizaj International with actionable insights across sales trends, customer behavior, and product performance.
 This repository houses the project files and documentation.

 ## Features
-- **Finance View:** Detailed financial analysis, including revenue, expenses, and profit margins.
+- **Sales Trends View:** Detailed analysis of sales trends to help strategize effectively.
-- **Sales View:** Insights into product and customer performance.
+- **Customer Insights View:** Insights into customer behavior for enhanced targeting and retention strategies.
-- **Marketing View:** Analytics to enhance marketing strategy.
+- **Product Performance View:** Monitoring and analysis of product performance to optimize inventory and boost revenue.
-- **Supply Chain View:** Optimization metrics for efficient supply chain management.
+- **Interactive Visualizations:** Engaging and user-friendly charts and dashboards for better data understanding.
-- **Executive View:** Metrics critical for top-level decision-makers.
+- **Actionable Insights:** Clear and concise visualizations that empower decision-makers to optimize strategies and maximize revenue.

 ## Live Dashboard
-Explore the live dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiMzJkODEzZjUtMWJmZC00YjMyLWJlYzYtZjJmZTJjMGE0OWU4IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9).
+Explore the live dashboard [here](https://app.powerbi.com/reportEmbed?reportId=4e6bc543-e1c5-4733-ac61-39e5a342f195&autoAuth=true&ctid=471e96a8-43b1-47a0-82ee-f9787f86e724).

 ## Key Achievements
-- **Customization:** Tailored for AtliQ Hardware's specific needs.
+- **Customization:**Tailored for Mizaj International's specific needs.
 - **Data Integration:** Seamless integration from Excel, CSV, and MySQL sources.
-- **Visualizations:** Engaging charts and visuals for better data understanding.
+- **Visualizations:** Captivating charts and visuals for better data storytelling.
 - **Performance Optimization:** Achieved a 5% increase in report efficiency.

 ## Getting Started